FarmBot-Docs/farmbot-software/v15/app/settings/axes.md

 title="Reminder"
 content="The length values of each axis are measured and auto-filled whenever your use the [find axis length](#find-axis-length) function."
 %}

+# Gantry height

+The **GANTRY HEIGHT** is the distance in millimeters between the bottom of FarmBot’s tool head and the bottom of the gantry main beam when the Z-axis is fully raised.
+It is used to determine if a plant is too tall for the gantry to pass over it.

+This setting should be updated after any hardware modification that will affect the maximum height the Z-axis can raise to, for example, changing the location of the lower Z-axis hardstop.

 # Safe height